sap-tutorials/Tutorials/tutorials/btp-app-launchpad-service/btp-app-launchpad-service.md

     > [How to build an MTA archive from the project sources](https://sap.github.io/cloud-mta-build-tool/usage/#how-to-build-an-mta-archive-from-the-project-sources)

-3. Go to SAP BTP cockpit to check the deployed content.
+3. Go to [SAP BTP Cockpit](https://account.hana.ondemand.com/) to check the deployed content.

 [DONE]
 [ACCORDION-END]